 The pace of technological change is rapid and inexorable.
 In the late 1980s, for example, the C programming language was popular, while object-oriented programming (OOP) using C++ was just getting off the ground.
 Ten years later, if you didn’t know OOP like the back of your hand, you couldn’t get a job as a programmer.
 Now, .NET and C# and PHP are the must-know programming languages.
 Similar types of changes have occurred in virtually every aspect of computer careers: operating system changes; new wireless communication protocols; faster, multicore processors — the list is endless.

 To maintain their competitive edge, companies want their employees to have the latest skills.
-If computer professionals don’t keep up in their field, their skill sets are soon outdated, and they will find themselves bypassed for promotions or, worse yet, laid off and replaced by more up-to-date employees.
+If computer professionals pursuing computer careers don’t keep up in their field, their skill sets are soon outdated, and they will find themselves bypassed for promotions or, worse yet, laid off and replaced by more up-to-date employees.
 The U.S. Bureau of Labor Statistics consistently reports that computer professionals with degrees and continuing education have better job prospects than those without.

 To keep current, computer professionals need to constantly educate themselves.
 Informal continuing education can include reading computer journals, participating in online communities, and attending conferences and symposiums sponsored by professional associations and computer firms.
 Sometimes it is enough simply to buy the latest software and learn to use it on your own time.

 For more formal continuing education, you must take courses, webinars, or exams.
 Typically, credit for continuing education is measured in either hours or “continuing education units” (CEUs).
 Generally, one CEU is equivalent to ten hours of participation in an “organized continuing education experience,” according to the International Association for Continuing Education and Training (IACET).